wbamberg/idl-reference/docs/nsISHistoryInternal.md

 Also make sure that the total number of content viewers in all windows is
 not greater than our global max; if it is, evict viewers as appropriate.

-@param aIndex - The index around which the "safe" range is centered.
-In
-  general, if you just navigated the history, aIndex should be the index
-  history was navigated to.

 #### Parameters ####